bennacer860/bennacer860.github.io/source/_posts/2016-01-23-intoduction-to-dynamic-programming.markdown

 ```

 # Conclusion
 Once you see how it works, it would seem very natural to implement these methods to solve a certain class of problems.
-Whenever you see recursion you might have a chance to optimize your code using Dynamic programming.
+Whenever you see recursion you might have a chance to optimize your code using Dynamic Programming.